leny/seve/README.md

         -V, --version          output the version number
         -p, --port <port>      port used by the server (default to 12345) -q, --quiet            don't show the logs
+        -N, --no-open          don't browse to the URL at startup

 #### Arguments